FPT Approximation Schemes for Maximizing Submodular Functions: Introduction

 Maximization of non-decreasing submodular functions is a very general problem that is extensively used in various research areas, from recommendation systems~\cite{budgetSocialChoice, owaWinner}, through voting theory~\cite{sko-fal-sli:j:multiwinner, budgetSocialChoice}, image engineering~\cite{jegelkaBlimes2011, gunhee-iccv-11, NIPS2013_4988}, information retrieval~\cite{conf/nips/YueG11, Lin:2010:MSV:1857999.1858133}, network design~\cite{KrauseGuestrin:uai05infogain, Krause:2008:NSP:1390681.1390689}, clustering~\cite{NIPS2005_2760}, speech recognition~\cite{conf/interspeech/LinB09}, to sparse methods~\cite{Structuredsparsity:2011vl, ICML2011Das_542}.
 Algorithms for maximization of non-decreasing submodular functions are applicable to other general problems of fundamental significance, such as the \textsc{MaxCover} problem~\cite{chvatal1979setcover, conf/aaai/SkowronF15}.
 The universal relevance of the problem implies that the existence of good (approximation) algorithms for it is highly desired.

 Indeed, the problem has already received a considerable amount of attention in the scientific community.
-For instance, it is known that the greedy algorithm, i.e., the algorithm that starts with the empty set and in each of $K$ consecutive steps adds to the partial solution such an element from $X$ that increases the value of the optimized function most, is an $(1 - 1/e)$-approximation algorithm for maximization of non-decreasing submodular functions~\cite{submodular}.
+For instance, it is known that the problem is $\np$-hard (on the other hand, Iwata~et~al.~\cite{Iwata:2001:CSP:502090.502096} have shown that minimization of submodular functions is solvable in polynomial time) and that the greedy algorithm, i.e., the algorithm that starts with the empty set and in each of $K$ consecutive steps adds to the partial solution such an element from $X$ that increases the value of the optimized function most, is an $(1 - \nicefrac{1}{e})$-approximation algorithm for maximization of non-decreasing submodular functions~\cite{submodular}.
 The same approximation ratio can be achieved for the distributed~\cite{Kumar:2013:FGA:2486159.2486168} and online~\cite{conf/nips/StreeterG08} variants of the problem.
 Algorithms for maximizing non-monotone submodular functions have been studied by Feige~et~al.~\cite{journals/siamcomp/FeigeMV11}, and the approximability of the problem with additional constraints has been investigated by Calinescu~et~al.~\cite{Calinescu:2007:MSS:1419497.1419517}, Sviridenko~\cite{journals/orl/Sviridenko04}, Lee~et~al.~\cite{Lee:2009:NSM:1536414.1536459}, and Vondr\'{a}k~et~al.~\cite{Vondrak:2011:SFM:1993636.1993740}.
-Iwata~et~al.~\cite{Iwata:2001:CSP:502090.502096} have provided algorithmic view on minimizing submodular functions.
 For the survey on maximization of submodular functions we refer the reader to the work of Krause and Golovin~\cite{submodularOverview}.